michaeldarisse/michaeldarisse.github.io/research.md

 #### Work In Progress

-"The Impact of Exam Schools on Disadvantaged Students: Evidence from NYC’s Discovery Program" <br>
+<span style="color: #2055A4;">"The Impact of Exam Schools on Disadvantaged Students: Evidence from NYC’s Discovery Program" <br>
 <span>
 &nbsp;&nbsp;&nbsp;&nbsp;Presented at: [AEFP](https://aefpweb.org) 2025, New York City Independent Budget Office
 </span>